Skip to main content Skip to site alert

 • Let’s Realign the Surgeon-Hospital Relationship

-Leading Health Care Organizations
+Leading in Health Care

 Health systems frequently rely on surgical cases for revenue, and the COVID-19 pandemic resulted in frequent disruptions in surgical operations for the last few years.
 CIL Faculty Director Chris Myers and colleagues highlight the value of aligning the surgeon-hospital relationship in this column for Medpage Today.